Contour Field based Elliptical Shape Prior for the Segment Anything Model: The Related Works

 The final output of SAM is given by $u\in [0,1]^{h\times w}$.
 In summary, we represent SAM as the above four sub-problems: where $\mathcal{T}^1_{\theta_1}$, $\mathcal{T}^2_{\theta_2}$ are encoding processes, $\mathcal{T}^3_{\theta_3}$ primarily involves the cross attention feature fusion step, and $\mathcal{F}$ is the decoding process.

-To apply SAM to downstream tasks, Chen \textit{et al.} \citep{chen_sam_2023} introduced SAM-adapter, which consists of only two MLP layers inserted between the transformer layers of the image encoder.
+To apply SAM to downstream tasks, Chen \textit{et al.} \cite{chen_sam_2023} introduced SAM-adapter, which consists of only two MLP layers inserted between the transformer layers of the image encoder.
 This integration enables the model to learn task-specific information.

-For adapting SAM to retinal image segmentation, Qiu \textit{et al.} proposed a modification \citep{SAMoph} where they fixed the parameters of the image encoder and introduced a learnable prompt layer between each transformer layer.
+For adapting SAM to retinal image segmentation, Qiu \textit{et al.} proposed a modification \cite{SAMoph} where they fixed the parameters of the image encoder and introduced a learnable prompt layer between each transformer layer.
 This prompt layer incorporates convolutional layers, layer normalization, and GELU activation.
 Additionally, they replaced the original prompt encoder and mask decoder with a trainable task head composed of convolutional and linear layers.

-Similarly, Zhang \textit{et al.} \citep{rsam-seg_2024} devised an Adapter-Scale comprising Downscale, ReLU, and Upscale layers after the partial multi-head self-attention blocks in SAM's image encoder.
+Similarly, Zhang \textit{et al.} \cite{rsam-seg_2024} devised an Adapter-Scale comprising Downscale, ReLU, and Upscale layers after the partial multi-head self-attention blocks in SAM's image encoder.
 Additionally, they added an Adapter-Feature, constituted by two MLP layers, between transformer layers to merge high-frequency image information.
 These methods all involve augmenting SAM's image encoder with learnable network layers, termed adapters.
 However, the rationale behind selecting these adapters lacks explicit mathematical justification.

-In \citep{SAM_Texture}, Zhang \textit{et al.} emphasized the inclination of SAM segmentation results towards texture rather than shape.
-In this paper, we primarily focus on the decoding process, aiming to integrate the ellipse prior into this process.
-It is worth noting that when $\mathcal{F}$ is the Heaviside step function, it can be equivalent to the minimization problem
+{While existing studies\cite{cohen2025texturesam,WANG2024110685,zhang2025,SAM_Texture} have examined SAM's segmentation characteristics, its core perceptual preferences (such as texture versus shape) remain under investigation with no clear consensus yet.
+This motivates our work to introduce explicit elliptical shape priors to guide SAM for targeted segmentation tasks.} In this paper, we primarily focus on the decoding process, aiming to integrate the ellipse prior into this process.
+It is worth noting that when $\mathcal{F}$ is the Heaviside step function, {it is equivalent to} the minimization problem